 Using Veritone Redact for automated redaction

-With Veritone Redact and Redaction as a Service, legal firms can save time and money while operating at a higher speed, efficiency, and accuracy.
+With Veritone Redact and Redact Managed Service, legal firms can save time and money while operating at a higher speed, efficiency, and accuracy.
 Thanks to our proprietary aiWARE platform, the reduction process can be performed in a matter of minutes as opposed to days.
 Plus, users still maintain total visibility and control—with Redact, it’s easy to input which pieces of information need to be redacted, and the review process is just as clear and straightforward.

 Check back for our next chapter for more information on automated redaction with AI.